semaphoreci/docs/docs/programming-languages/go.md

 ---
-description: This guide provides an explanation on how to configure Golang projects on Semaphore 2.0.
-It provides example projects as well that should help you get started.
+Description: This guide provides an explanation on how to configure Golang projects on Semaphore 2.0.
 ---

 # Go